mkaz/hastie/README.md

 Started: Feb 13, 2012
 Project: https://github.com/mkaz/hastie

-Hastie is intended as replacement of jekyll (for myself), but jekyll has a robust plugin, extensibility and community that I do not expect to even attempt.
-If you are looking for a flexible tool to publish your site use jekyll.
+Hastie is a simple static site generator in Go, I'm using it as a replacement of jekyll because I wanted a project to play with and learn Go and jekyll was getting slow and dependencies were giving me a headache.
+However, jekyll has a robust plugin system, extensibility and community none of which hastie will ever have.

-If you are looking for a tool to tweek and play with the Go language, then this might be your choice.
+If you are looking for a tool to tweek and play with the Go language, then this might be fun.
 Most customizations will probably require code changes.
-The reason I created the tool was to learn Go, I'm publishing to hopefully help others with playing with the language.
+The reason I created the tool was to learn Go, I'm publishing to hopefully help others

+If you just want simple blogging and no headaches, setup a hosted blog on WordPress.com it couldn't be easier.

 Note: The name Hastie also comes from the novel Dr. Jekyll and Mr. Hyde